TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 2/James 2.21.md

 ---

-Was not Abraham our father justified by works, in that he offered up Isaac his son upon the altar?
+Wasn't Abraham our father justified by works, in that he offered up Isaac his son on the altar?